wp-plugins/nelio-featured-posts/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Improved script inclusion to prevent collisions with other plugins.
+* Referencing our A/B testing service for WordPress.

 = 1.1.2 =
 * Tweaking CSS styles just to make sure that featured posts with featured images use a proper layout.